AIDEN: Design and Pilot Study of an AI Assistant for the Visually Impaired: Methodology

 \subsection{Participants}

-This study involved a cohort of seven participants ($N=7$), informed and consent was obtained from all individual participants included in the study, with visual impairments.
-The recruitment of this specialized, low-incidence population was facilitated through formal collaboration with the National Organization of Spanish Blind People (ONCE).
+This study involved a cohort of 28 participants ($N=28$), informed consent was obtained from all individual participants included in the study, with visual impairments.
+The recruitment of this specialized, low-incidence population was facilitated through formal collaboration with the National Organization of Spanish Blind People (ONCE) and the Retina Comunidad Valenciana association.
 This necessity reflects the resource constraints in conducting assistive technology research in resource-limited environments, where the available evidence is limited in quantity and quality, unevenly distributed across assistive technology types, and largely based on observational study designs~\cite{matter2017assistive}.
 To ensure an unbiased evaluation, none of the participants were involved in the system's development; their input was collected only after iterative feedback from accessibility experts to assess user acceptance and usability.

-As detailed in Table~\ref{tab:participants}, a total of seven visually impaired individuals (4 males and 3 females), aged between 42 and 58 years ($\mu = 50.143$, $\sigma = 6.256$), were recruited.
-To ensure a comprehensive evaluation of the system's applicability, the sample was deliberately stratified to guarantee crucial heterogeneity.
-The cohort included users with varying degrees of visual impairment, specifically categorized as Total Blindness (no light perception) and low vision, severe visual impairment but with some residual vision, such as perception of light and shadows.
-This diversity ensures that the feedback captured the complex interaction challenges faced by a wide spectrum of the target specialized population.
+As detailed in Table~\ref{tab:participants}, a total of 28 visually impaired individuals (15 males and 13 females) were recruited.
+To ensure heterogeneity, the cohort included both blind participants and participants with low vision.
+In our sample, the blind subgroup corresponded to total blindness (no light perception), whereas the low-vision subgroup comprised profound visual impairment and severe visual impairment, reflecting different levels of residual vision.

 A crucial aspect of the recruitment was assessing the participants' technological proficiency.
 All participants possessed at least intermediate experience with smartphones and were familiar with standard accessibility tools, such as screen readers (e.g., TalkBack on Android or VoiceOver on iOS).
-This methodological step ensured that the evaluation focused on the intrinsic usability of the AIDEN system itself, rather than external factors such as the basic learning curve of using a touchscreen device.
+This methodological step ensured that the evaluation focused on the intrinsic usability of the AIDEN system itself, rather than external factors such as the basic learning curve of using a touchscreen device. {Consequently, the study focuses on users with at least intermediate proficiency to evaluate the system’s specific assistive features rather than basic touchscreen navigation.}